-Turn the function selector control to a cooking function (Fig.2-15).
+Turn the function selector control to a cooking function.
+Fig.2-15 shows the control set for convectional oven cooking.

 Turn the oven temperature knob to the temperature required (Fig.2-16).

-The oven heating light will glow until the oven has reached the temperature you selected (Fig.2-17).
-It will then cycle on and off during cooking.
+The oven indicator light will glow until the oven has reached the temperature selected (Fig.2-17).
+It will then cycle on and off during cooking as the oven maintains the selected temperature.